dastultz/micropython-kabuki/README.md

 Kabuki is a framework for coordinating inputs and outputs on a microcontroller running Micropython such as the Pyboard.

 Kabuki can do simple things like connect buttons to lights.
 It can also do much more complex things like animate a robot with standard R/C servos.
-Kabuki borrows some ideas from neural networks and function programming such as the Monad.
+Kabuki borrows some ideas from neural networks and functional programming, namely the [Monad](https://en.wikipedia.org/wiki/Monad_(functional_programming)).
 Kabuki lets you create a web of "nodes" that influence each other.
 You can chain, branch, and combine calculations that transform input values into the desired output values.

 **Simple Example**

-Let's start with a very simple example:
+Let's start with a very simple example, the "hello world" of Kabuki:

 ```python
 import kabuki